Who are lone workers in Ireland?

 Employer Responsibility for Lone Workers

-- controlled periodic checks
+- controlled checks at regular, prearranged intervals

-- instruction and training in proper procedures, e.g. code words for potentially violent situations when combined with mobile phone communication.
+- instruction and training in proper procedures, e.g. code words for potentially violent situations when combined with mobile phone communication

 - use of Personal Protective Equipment (PPE)